rerun-io/rerun/docs/content/reference/video.md

 [^1]: Firefox on Linux has been observed to [stutter when playing back H.264 video](https://github.com/rerun-io/rerun/issues/7532).
 [^2]: Any Chromium-based browser should work, but we don't test all of them.
 [^3]: Chrome on Windows has been observed to stutter on playback.
 It can be mitigated by [using software decoding](https://rerun.io/docs/getting-started/troubleshooting#video-stuttering), but this may lead to high memory usage.
-See also https://github.com/rerun-io/rerun/issues/7595.
+See [#7595](https://github.com/rerun-io/rerun/issues/7595).

 When it comes to codecs, we aim to support any codec which the browser supports, but we currently cannot guarantee that all of them will work.
 For more information about